U.S. Student Visa

 The wait times for a visa interview appointment vary at each U.S. Consulate or Embassy, so applying as early as possible is encouraged.
 However, you should not schedule a visa appointment until after you receive your I-20/DS-2019 Certificate of Eligibility (COE) to ensure that you have all of the required documents for your appointment.
 If you schedule an appointment but do not have your COE yet, you will likely need to reschedule your U.S. visa appointment.

-For information on what you need to bring to your visa appointment, click here.
+For information on what you need to bring to your visa appointment, visit U.S. Department of State Website.

 In addition to the items listed at the above mentioned website, we recommend that you also bring proof of LSU admission (like an admission letter or admission e-mail) as well as LSU financial offer letters that you may have received.